rclone/rclone/vfs/vfs.md

 polling for changes.
 If the backend supports polling, changes will be picked up within the polling interval.

-You can send a !SIGHUP! signal to rclone for it to flush all directory caches, regardless of how old they are.
+You can send a `SIGHUP` signal to rclone for it to flush all directory caches, regardless of how old they are.
 Assuming only one rclone instance is running, you can reset the cache like this: